samcunliffe/2025-08-19-FEM-Burman/slides.md

 ## May 2024

 - In the end, we're overtaken by our postdoc's code development pace.
-- Postdocs get publications 🎉.
+- The postdocs get publications 🎉.
 - Very conveniently, we now hire Matthew Scroggs.
   - Remaining hours transferred to a mini FEniCSx development project.
-  - Erik is very happy with this.
+  - Erik is very happy about this.

 ---

 # Lessons learned

-- Double-check code origin with the postdocs before slapping your preferred license.
+- Double-check the code's origin with the postdocs before applying your preferred license.
-- Make sure any deliverable commitment keeps up with the pace of research team's development.
+- Make sure any deliverable commitments keep up with the pace of the research team's development.
-- Long-running hour-per-week mentoring projects suffer when collaborations team gets high capacity load.
+- Long-running hour-per-week mentoring projects suffer when the collaborations team has a high capacity load.
-  - "Flexible working" and "dynamic staffing" are great, so is continuity and building domain-expertise.
+  - "Flexible working" and "dynamic staffing" are great, but so are continuity and building domain expertise.
-  - It might actually be possible that a PI can be _too_ nice.
+  - It might actually be possible for a PI to be _too_ nice.
-- (**Sam Cunliffe**) Uncomfortable with the "new" way of handling time-tracking.
+- **Sam Cunliffe** is uncomfortable with the "new" way of handling time-tracking.